how is rain measured

 Weather Forecasting

-Accurate rain sensor data helps meteorologists create models to predict the weather.
-It also helps them understand storm movements.
-This allows for timely warnings, which protect lives and property.
+Accurate rain sensor data helps meteorologists predict the weather.
+It also helps them track storms.
+This leads to timely warnings that protect lives and property.

 Water Resource Management